 Answer:

 Yes.
 We see emerging science as an opportunity to deliver safer medicine.
-Considering a patient’s genomics when designing a drug might pose more of a challenge to scientists and drug manufacturers, but our ultimate goal is to formulate better, more effective drugs with fewer side effects—and we’re doing it.
-For example, 3-D printing is one of the ways we can personalize drug delivery systems.
+Considering a patient’s genomics when designing a drug might pose more of a challenge to scientists and drug manufacturers, but our ultimate goal is to help you formulate better, more effective drugs with fewer side effects—and our customers are doing it.
+For example, 3-D printing can be applied for personalized drug delivery systems.
 We’ve recently developed polymers that can withstand the high heat of these modes of manufacturing.

 __